 Will a Revocable Living Trust save taxes?

 No, a trust does not avoid Pennsylvania Inheritance Tax.
-Although there are vehicles in which you can lessen your state inheritance tax.
+Although with proper planning they can greatly be diminished.
 Please contact us for details.

 Will a Trust keep my estate from being spent down for nursing homes?

-No, by itself a Revocable Living Trust would not protect your property from Medicaid.
-However, by proper planning i.e. nursing home insurance and/or selling your property before you incur nursing home expenses, you can avoid the loss of your home to Medicaid.
-While both husband and wife are living, there is no recovery or lien to the property, unless both are in a nursing home.
+No, by itself, a Revocable Living Trust would not protect your property from Medicaid.
+However, it's not how much you have, it's where it's being held.
+With a few simple Estate Planning changes, we can protect a portion of your Assets from Medicaid Spend Down.
+While both husband and wife are living, there is no recovery or lien to the property.

-Similar to a will, if the attorney would predecease you or retire, you still have a will.
-Consequently, the same is true for a trust.
-But being a LLC and having Associates in their 30’s and 40’s SEA has a long future of service.
-The trust is still valid in all 50 States.
+Similar to a Will, if the attorney would predecease you or retire, you still have a Will.
+Consequently, the same is true for a Trust.
+The Trust is still valid in all 50 States.

 Does everyone need a Revocable Living Trust?

-No, if you don’t own property or have assets over $75,000, you don’t need a Revocable Living Trust.
+No, if you don't own property or have assets under $75,000, you don't need a Revocable Living Trust.
 You still need Asset and Health Care Power of Attorneys and a Living Will.
-For persons that don’t own property, but have other assets i.e. savings, C.D.’s, stocks, bonds, etc. there are vehicles to protect these monies and avoid probate without use of a Trust.
+For persons who don't own property but have other assets i.e. savings, C.D.'s, stocks, bonds, etc., there are vehicles to protect these monies.

 Can I transfer assets to my children when I am living?